VincentKV/Cryptics/README.md

 ![GitHub Logo](/images/invest2.png)
 ### Historical data graph

 Plot an interactive graph with the normalized historical data of a single cryptocurrency.
 The default is Bitcoin in US Dollar.
+USD is advised as there is more data in this currency.
 ![GitHub Logo](/images/historiccommand.png)
 ![GitHub Logo](/images/historic.png)